Someone's Watching Me!

-Someone's Watching Me! is a 1978 American made-for-television horror film written and directed by John Carpenter and starring Lauren Hutton, David Birney and Adrienne Barbeau.
+Someone's Watching Me! is a 1978 American made-for-television thriller film written and directed by John Carpenter and starring Lauren Hutton, David Birney and Adrienne Barbeau.
 The film was made immediately prior to Carpenter's theatrical hit Halloween; it was produced by Warner Bros. and aired on NBC on November 29, 1978.

 Plot

 Leigh Michaels relocates from New York City to Los Angeles, where she lands a job directing live television for a local station.
 Leigh rents a spacious apartment in a downtown high-rise building.
 She quickly befriends Sophie, a lesbian co-director with whom she will be working, and is aggressively pursued by Steve, a male director.
 During her first day on the job, Leigh receives an anonymous phone call from an unknown man.
 When she returns to her apartment, she finds the door unlocked, and presumes it was a worker who forgot to lock it after performing maintenance.
 Unbeknownst to Leigh, the man who phoned her at work— a stalker residing in a building across from hers— has infiltrated the apartment, and placed recording devices inside to monitor her.

 One day, Leigh receives a letter from a company called "Excursions Unlimited," which informs her she has won a free vacation to Europe.
 At a bar, Leigh meets Paul Winkless, a philosophy professor at the University of Southern California, whom she finds herself attracted to.
 She subsequently begins receiving gifts in the mail, including a telescope and a swimsuit mailed to her anonymously.

 Leigh begins to grow frightened as the anonymous calls continue, as well as unusual phenomena in her apartment, such as her lights dimming of their own accord.
 One night, she finds a letter slid under her door from someone claiming to be from Excursions Unlimited, there to discuss her vacation reward.
 Leigh is skeptical of the claim, and suspects the anonymous caller and other odd phenomenon is related to the purported "free vacation" notice.
 Armed with a knife, Leigh attempts to trail the person who left the letter, and ventures into the basement laundry room.
 Leigh accidentally drops the knife into a large floor drain; she removes the grate to retrieve the knife and hides beneath it when she hears someone walking down the hall.
 She watches from below as a man stands over the grate.
 Leigh crawls out of the drain when he leaves and flees back to her apartment.